LLNL/serac/src/docs/sphinx/dev_guide/profiling.rst

 Benchmarking Serac
 ------------------

-To run all of Serac's benchmarks in one command, first make sure Serac is configured with benchmarking enabled.
-Benchmarking is not enabled by default.
-Then, run the custom CMake target ``run_benchmarks``.
+To run all of Serac's benchmarks in one command, first make sure Serac is configured with benchmarking enabled (off by default).
+Then, run the build target ``run_benchmarks``.

 .. code-block:: bash